 From about the same angle, fifteen years earlier, Pieter Saenredam had drawn a magisterial cityscape of that very view, which he was to paint in 1662.
 And what did Rembrandt make of the motif?
 He found a spot where he could conceal behind a tree – was the tree really there and that high? – the pride of the Utrecht Middle Ages, the Domtoren, the tower of Utrecht Cathedral.
 Adding insult to injury, he also robbed the Buurkerk on the left of the spire on its tower.
 Swijgh Utrecht all over again, with no bishop on the attack.

 That is why I disagree once more with Peter Schatborn, this time concerning the attribution of a drawing of the town of Rhenen.

 Rembrandt, View of Rhenen, ca. 1650

 Pen and ink, wash, 21.2 x 32.6 cm

 The Hague, Bredius Museum (T87-1946)

-To know what that pitiful tower really looked like, feast your eyes on how Saenredam saw it, from inside the city walls:
+To know what that pitiful tower really looked like, feast your eyes on how Saenredam saw it, from outside the city walls:

 Pieter Saenredam, with later coloring and figures, The Cunerakerk in Rhenen, with the palace of Frederick V of the Palatinate (left) and the town hall (right), 28 June 1644